About Mental Health Reform

 MHR takes all reasonable steps to secure your personal information from unauthorized access, use or disclosure and secures the personally identifiable information you provide on computer servers in a controlled, secure environment, protected from unauthorized access, use or disclosure.
 When personal information (such as a credit card number) is transmitted to other websites, it is protected through the use of encryption, such as the Secure Socket Layer (SSL) protocol.

-Please review this notice each time you use our website or our services.
+Please review this notice each time you use MHR’s website or other MHR services.

 Tel: 01 8749468